Updated December 30 with news of Wonder Woman 3 and Warner Bros.’ ambitious new blueprint for DC’s feature, including two separate Batman franchises.

 What We Know: A Flash film starring Ezra Miller as the Barry Allen featured in Justice League is finally getting made.
 After losing multiple directors – among them, Seth Grahame-Smith and Rick Famuyiwa – and undergoing a title change from The Flash to Flashpoint and back again, the nature of the film is finally coming into focus as we’ve learned that Allen will crash through multiple dimensions to change his mother’s fate in an adaptation of DC’s ambitious 2011 Flashpoint event comic book series, and meet various versions of some of DC’s biggest heroes along the way.
 It helmer Andy Muschietti signed on as the project’s fifth director in July, and at DC FanDome revealed a first look at concept art for Allen’s new suit, which features embedded light and was made by Bruce Wayne.
 And someone else has signed on, too.
 Ben Affleck will return in a small, cameo-style role as the version of Batman we’ve seen in Justice League, while Michael Keaton returns, too, as the Batman we met in 1989’s Batman.
 Muschietti told Vanity Fair that Keaton’s role is “substantial.”

 How It Fits in the DC Extended Universe: With the story focusing on the Flashpoint storyline – in which Barry’s attempt to save his mother wrecks the universe – the film will feature Ben Affleck as the Batman, as well as Michael Keaton, and may include other familiar faces.
 A promo package at DC FanDome also suggested Allen may encounter DC heroes from TV and streaming, with multiple clips of Watchmen playing as the panel discussed the Flashpoint possibilities.
+And considering how the original Flashpoint comic book radically altered the DC Comics universe, the film may bring about the end of the DCEU as we knew it.

 Release Date: December 16, 2022